 - Phase 1 – the preoperative period.
-The physiotherapist will concentrate on full range of motion, muscle strength and improving joint position sense (proprioception)
+The physiotherapist will concentrate on getting or maintaining full range of motion, increasing knee muscle strength and improving joint position sense (proprioception).

 - Phase 2 – from operation to the two-week period.
-The goals are to regain full knee extension, achieve 90 degrees knee bend, limit swelling and achieve normal gait
+The goals here are to regain full knee extension, achieve 90 degrees knee bend, limit swelling and achieve normal gait.

 - Phase 3 – from three to five weeks.
-Increase up to full bend, maintain and strengthen extension, progress to functional exercises such as static cycling and steppers
+Increase knee flexion up to full bend, maintain and strengthen extension, progress to functional exercises such as static cycling and steppers.

 - Phase 4 – six weeks onwards.
 Continue with strengthening, range of movement and functional work.
 Return to sports may take from six to nine months and should be supervised by the physio and surgeon.

 A knee brace is commonly used, for a variety of knee injuries, to limit movement to prevent damage and to stabilise the joint while healing occurs.

 Specialised anterior cruciate braces may limit the unhelpful sliding of the shin bone forwards under the thigh bone (called anterior translation), at least under low loads.
 They may also reduce the reaction time of the hamstring muscles, which may also be a negative effect.